avexyli/StarCraft2-TLMCFriendlyAssets/README.md

 * **IMPORTANT:** For Custom imported assets only, **only** import the textures included with the associated files first.
 Make sure all imported textures are brought in under the *Assets/Textures* hierarchy, if they are not, select them all, right click them and choose Move Files (Ctrl+M), select New Path and manually type *Assets/Textures*.
 * **If you did the above, SAVE YOUR DOCUMENT**.
 Then import the models, they maintain their folder paths from the git archive, which will be Assets/Cliffs for any CliffMaterial, Assets/Waters for any Water or Lava, Assets/Effects for any Particles, whilst the rest fall under Assets/Doodads.
 If done correctly, there should be no texture or material errors.
 See the FAQ for more.
 * For any No_Custom imported assets, import the selected models and ensure they follow their Assets/Doodad paths, then **save your document.**
+* Lighting Presets are not imported via this menu, this is discussed in another section.
 * Click on Modules > Data (F7), and head to the appropriate section for your associated asset.
 You will be utilizing the small tab with the green plus to navigate through various submenus.

 ### Applying Terrain Cliffs